faithvoid/plugin.music.hearthisatX/README.md

 - Search functionality to find that perfect set by that one artist!
 - Works on the original Xbox, unlike the Kodi plugin! (which is also more advanced)

+## Installation:
+- Copy "plugin.music.hearthisatX" to "Q:/plugins/music" on your Xbox.

 ## To Do:
 - Add Artists/Playlists/Sets/Songs/Genres/etc. to Search functionality
 - Bugfixes and optimizations